KSCN-TV: Return to independence

 On December 1, 2016, following the demise of MundoMax, KWHY-TV once more began programming a Spanish-language independent format on the station's primary channel.
 KWHY began to run a broad mix of Spanish language music and entertainment programming (such as La Corte del Pueblo, Operación Repo, ¡Ah qué Kiko!, Cuanto Cuesta el Show, Sala de Justicia, Fiesta de Comediantes, Cine Mexicano, Cine a la Cama and Cineteca 22, among others); it also started airing local Spanish-language newscasts produced in Monterrey, Mexico, by Milenio Televisión branded as Noticias 22 Milenio, later shortened to Milenio Noticias, as well as national broadcasts from Milenio Television.

 On January 1, 2022, KWHY-TV started carrying Azteca América on digital subchannel 22.2 after the network affiliation ended with KJLA.
 The agreement ended on December 31, 2022, after Azteca América ceased operations.

 Transition to the Scientology Network

 On July 29, 2024, it was reported that Meruelo Media would sell KWHY-TV to Sunset Boulevard Broadcasting, a company affiliated with the Church of Scientology, for $30 million; the deal includes the channel sharing agreement with KBEH, which would be retained by Meruelo.
 The sale was completed on January 6, 2025.

-On December 16, 2024, Sunset Boulevard Broadcasting filed to change the station's call letters to KSCN-TV.
+On December 16, 2024, Sunset Boulevard Broadcasting filed to change the station's call sign to KSCN-TV.
 The station began simulcasting the Scientology Network full-time on January 6, 2025, with all other subchannels discontinued.